 Everett Cox: Bronze Sculpture, Railroad Car 8

-One of the most complex and interesting art making processes is bronze sculpture, and at Lowe Mill we are incredibly fortunate to have an expert in the medium: Everett Cox.
+One of the most complex and interesting art making processes is bronze sculpture, and at Lowe Mill ARTS & Entertainment we are incredibly fortunate to have an expert in the medium: Everett Cox.
 Everett’s large foundry is filled with beautiful sculptures in progress, and his doors are always open to those who want to learn about working with metal, mold making, and pouring molten-hot bronze.
-Be sure to visit his studio in Railroad Car 8 next time you come to Lowe Mill!
+Be sure to visit his studio in Railroad Car 8 next time you come to Lowe Mill A&E!

-In 2008 work began, literally from the ground up, on the space I occupy as my studio at Lowe Mill.
-The Railroad warehouse 8 was rotten and collapsing so it was bulldozed and rebuilt from the ground up.
+In 2008 work began, literally from the ground up, on the space I occupy as my studio at Lowe Mill A&E. The Railroad Room 8 was rotten and collapsing so it was bulldozed and rebuilt from the ground up.
 I was granted occupancy in 2009 and since that time have been working in and on that studio.
 In a sense, the studio itself is a work in progress.

 Among other things, I sculpt figures in clay and cast them in bronze.
 Casting a sculpture in bronze or other metals is a way to make permanent a sculpture conceived in clay.
 To do so, a mold is made of the clay original from which a wax copy is made.
 That wax is prepared and then encased or invested inside a refractory mold and then put in a kiln and baked at 1000* or more to burn away any trace of the wax.
 That leaves a cavity where the metal is poured.
 It’s a hot, nasty job but if you’re fascinated with an intense fire, nothing beats casting metal.